manoj239/manoj239-GitAzure-Terraformfiles/Readme.md

-    -soft -> Delete commits and stages the files -mixed -> Delete commits and files will be in unstaged
+    -soft -> Delete commits and stages the files
+      - Delete  commits and changes are staged -mixed(default) -> Delete commits and files will be in unstaged
+      - Delete commits and changes are not merged

+2. git revert  - Unlike git reset, revert dont delete any commits but it will undo the changes and save it as new commit

+3.git stash - Save/stash changes temporary as dev  is not ready to commit
+    - git stash
+    - git stash list
+    - git stash apply or pop

+4.Git CherryPick - Take a specific commit from A branch and merge it with B branch git checkout A git cherry-pick <commit id from branch  B>